 - Responsive service: We strive to contact you promptly—usually within four business hours—to confirm your request and clarify your staffing needs.
-We are also here to assist you through the duration of the temp employee’s placement in your department.
+We are also here to assist you as needs arise throughout the duration of the temporary employee’s placement in your department.

-- Staffing ease: We place qualified, professional temporary employees that fit your needs.
-Whether you need a temp for a few hours, days, or months, we aim to find you a great match.
+- Staffing ease: We place qualified temporary employees that fit your interim staffing needs, adding stability to your workforce.
+Whether you need a temp for four hours, days, or months, we aim to find you a great match.

 How can we help you and your department?
 We have suitable candidates in a variety of areas including: